 The Colorado Department of Labor has worked to try to get workers who were injured while employed by companies or individuals that did not carry workers compensation insurance covered.
 The Director’s office met with various stakeholders, including the Colorado workers’ compensation attorney association (WCEA) headed at the time by Burg Simpson attorney John Connell to draft a bill that would provide help for uninsured workers.
 Gov. John Hickenlooper signed the Uninsured Employer Act into law in June of last year, which establishes a fund for injured workers who are uninsured.
 The new law earmarks the fines levied on uninsured employers into the new fund designated specifically to cover injured workers, rather than allowing the money to simply flow into the state’s general fund.

 In addition to providing the state’s labor department greater flexibility in imposing daily fines, the new law also allows the fund to pay for “medical benefits, funeral benefits, temporary disability, death benefits, permanent total disability, permanent partial disability, and disfigurement.”

 Finally, the Uninsured Employer Act establishes The Uninsured Employer Board, which is made up of the director of the Colorado Department of Labor and Employment and four gubernatorial appointees – each of whom represents each of the relevant stakeholders, such as employers, labor groups, insurance carriers, and workers’ compensation attorneys.

-If you’ve been hurt on the job, don’t assume the worst or try to handle your case on your own.
-Reach out to a Colorado workers comp lawyers at Burg Simpson Colorado by calling 303-792-5595.
+If you have been hurt on the job, do not assume the worst or try to handle your case on your own.
+Reach out to a Colorado workers’ comp lawyers at Burg Simpson Colorado by calling 303-792-5595.
 You can also fill out a Free Case Evaluation form here so we can take a look at your case and explain your options.